public awareness campaigns

 toxic stops here, 2019

-This campaign, created by Will Creative aims to deconstruct toxic masculine norms and work towards promoting healthier masculinities that encompass compassion, cooperation, and a deeper understanding of consent.
+Created by Will Creative, this campaign aims to deconstruct toxic masculine norms and work towards promoting healthier masculinities that encompass compassion, cooperation, and a deeper understanding of consent.
 The campaign encourages young males to become role models, mentors, and allies in the fight to stop gender-based violence.
 Males who hold themselves accountable for their actions, teach other boys about consent, and encourage bystander intervention exemplify the change we wish to see.

 change the story, 2018

-Children of the Street Society's new campaign challenges young males to speak out against sexual harassment.
+This campaign challenges young males to speak out against sexual harassment.
 We do not intend to shame males, but rather empower them to become allies and supporters of movements against sexual violence that were created by women.
 Shot like a Snapchat story, the PSA follows a disturbing scenario in which a young male is sexually harassing a young girl in a school hallway.
 But as the Snapchat story fades away, the viewer is left to see that there were multiple young boys who stood there in silence while the harassment took place.
 This is what is meant to disturb the audience, because silence = complicity.
+The campiagn was created by Cossette Vancouver.

 uncertain terms, 2017

-This campaign, created by Cossette Vancouver focuses on the issue of sextortion, or the use of sexual images to blackmail for further images, videos or sexual favours.
+Created by Cossette Vancouver, the campaign focuses on the issue of sextortion, or the use of sexual images to blackmail for further images, videos or sexual favours.
 The campaign features a series of three teens who receive warning messages as they are about to send an explicit photo.
 These"Uncertain Terms" are not always provided in real life and serve as a warning to others about the dangers of images sharing and sexual extortion.

 who's following your kids?
 2016